Most weather apps give you a rain percentage and stop there.

 Mode 1: Near-Term Signal, hours 0-48

-When the score is labeled Near-Term Signal, it means the index is looking at actual storm-supporting ingredients.
+When the score is labeled Near-Term Signal, it means the system is reading active storm-support context from short-range guidance, not just broad rain pattern.

 Mode 2: Extended Signal, days 3-10